zwbetz-gh/zwbetz/content/blog/java-list-cheatsheet/index.md

 ---
-title: "Java API Cheatsheet"
+title: "Java List Cheatsheet"
 date: 2021-10-17T21:58:46-05:00
 toc: true
-draft: true
+draft: false
 ---

-While at the hospital for the birth of our second child, I was reading [Java by Comparison](https://pragprog.com/titles/javacomp/java-by-comparison/) during down time, and liked their teaching style.
-Fast-forward to our last day there, I was taking a quick, scalding-hot shower, and thought, "Hey, it would be cool if there was a cheatsheet on how to do everyday stuff in Java".
+While at the hospital for the birth of our second child, I was reading [Java by Comparison](https://pragprog.com/titles/javacomp/java-by-comparison/), and liked their teaching style.
+Fast-forward to our last day there, I was taking a quick, scalding-hot shower, and thought, "Hey, it would be cool if there was a cheatsheet on how to do common list operations in Java".
 The thing you're reading is my go at that.

 <!--more-->

 ## Rules

-1. Only the Java API can be used to solve problems.
+1. Only the Java API can be used.
 No external libraries allowed
 1. All code samples must work with Java 11

 ## Boilerplate